Recalling Menzies’ Vision—Every Australian Deserves a Home—and Modernising It with AffordAssist

 Yet, despite decades of policy efforts, many Australians today face significant headwinds: escalating house prices, high interest rates, stagnant wages, and difficulty building sufficient deposits.
 The dream of owning a home remains elusive for many.

-Re-Coding the Link to Menzies’ Vision
+Link to Menzies’ Vision

 To revisit the spirit of Menzies’ commitment, you can access the text of his “Forgotten People” speech (with the relevant passage about the home) here: